350VT Fundraising Director & Staff Collective Member

 Leading fundraising strategy and planning, in collaboration with staff and board

-Managing 350VT’s grassroots fundraising, grant applications, and relationships with donors, foundations, and sponsors, in collaboration with other staff, board, and volunteers to help as appropriate
+Managing 350VT’s grassroots fundraising, grant applications, and relationships with donors, foundations, and sponsors, in collaboration with other staff, board, and volunteers, to help as appropriate

 Depending on skills and interest, helping with communications or managing comms strategy could also be part of the role.